 Strathclyde Country Park, Motherwell, ML1 3RT

 Scotland’s Theme Park is one of the best places for family activities.
-Not only do you get to hunt around for a pumpkin you can visit the animals there too!
+Not only do you get to hunt around for a pumpkin, but you can also visit the animals there, too!
 This October, guests can check out their pumpkin patches, before choosing one of their own to carve.
-Children can take part in the theme park’s pumpkin treasure trail, listen to Folksy Theatre’s storytelling performance and also attend one of their Halloween Arts and Crafts sessions.
-There will also be a pumpkin bashing game and you can all clamber on the Pumpkin Express to help those weary legs carry back your pumpkin from the pumpkin patches.
-All activities will take place between October 8 and 31.
-The theme park will also be holding autism-friendly pumpkin picking sessions on October 23 and 31.
+Children can also hop aboard the Pumpkin Express Train, play Halloween games, or attend one of their Halloween Arts and Crafts sessions.
+All activities will take place between October 4 and 26.